redis/node-redis/docs/v3-to-v4.md

 The second argument of these commands is a callback, which will be triggered every time there is a message published to the channel.

-The third agrument of commands is a boolean to set `bufferMode` (default `false`), if it's `true` you will receive buffer instead of string.
+The third argument to these commands is a boolean to set `bufferMode` (default `false`).
+If it's set to `true` you will receive a buffer instead of a string.

 The `subscribe`-like commands return a promise, if the server returns `ok` the promise will be fulfilled, otherwise the promise will be rejected.